YoungHaKim7/rust_gui_vulkan_trainning/9999_small_projects/007_FFmpeg_Projects/README.md

 <hr />

+# day8(`av_channel_layout_compare`)

+- Confirmed: C's swr_init at line 223-225 — if (s->in_ch_layout.order == UNSPEC) { s->in_ch_layout = copy of used_ch_layout (defaulted native) }.
+So after init, s->in_ch_layout IS the native default (mono → FrontCenter), and config_changed compares it against the FRAME's layout... the frame from ffmpeg's decoder carries UNSPEC too?!
+Then C would also flag INPUT_CHANGED...

+  NO — wait: C's av_channel_layout_compare treats UNSPEC-vs-native-with-same-count... av_channel_layout_compare: "if either is unspecified, compare only channel counts"?
+YES — av_channel_layout_compare (channel_layout.c) returns 0 (equal) when both have the same nb_channels and at least one is UNSPEC!
+That's the missing semantic: our ChannelLayout needs C's compare semantics (unspec-compatible compare) in config_changed — OR our PartialEq on ChannelLayout (derived) is stricter than av_channel_layout_compare.

+  Check our channel_layout.rs for a compare (the spec ported subset/union — maybe not compare).
+Fix: implement av_channel_layout_compare semantics in config_changed (or add ChannelLayout::compare).
+C's rule (channel_layout.c:~700): orders equal & masks equal → 0; both custom...; if either unspecified → compare nb_channels only.

 # day7(audio) 작업 오류

 The WIP is the final 4b piece — the CLI audio path (235 lines in transcode.rs), missing one import.
 Fixing and testing: